No. 3 Louisville shakes off lengthy break, routs BC 79-49 - WHIZ News

 Taylor Soule scored 10 of her team-high 12 points in the first half for Boston College (8-4, 0-2).

-Louisville made up for it in the second period.
+Louisville coach Jeff Walz said the first-quarter lull was more good shots not falling.
+That changed in the second quarter.
 At one point, the Cardinals made 6 of 7 shots midway through the quarter to turn a 14-13 lead to a 30-20 advantage after Van Lith hit a 3-pointer with 3:02 left in the half.

+“It just happens, but what I liked was we continued to defend,” he said of the early struggles.

 The Cardinals were never challenged from that point and pulled away in the second half.
 None of the starters played in the fourth quarter.